williamjussiau/FlowControl/README.md

 * Refactor and release control and optimization tools,
 * Update the project to [FEniCSx](https://fenicsproject.org/documentation/),
 * Sort and check all utility functions,
-* General form for operator computation.
+* General form for operator computation,
-* Docker embedding
+* Docker embedding.

 ## Examples of use of the toolbox